Book Now Wildlife in a Highland Landscape

 AVAILABILITY: 2 Places Available

-Join us for an exciting wildlife experience packed with opportunities to view and learn about many of the iconic and charismatic animals which make the Highlands unique.
+Join Dr David Dixon for an exciting wildlife experience packed with opportunities to view and learn about many of the iconic and charismatic animals which make the Highlands unique.
 This itinerary is a blend of fact finding and wildlife watching with experienced field naturalists.

-We will discuss mammal re-introductions as we walk around our unique European beaver habitat and spend time in the hides in the evenings interpreting their behaviour.
+We will discuss mammal re-introductions as we walk around our unique European beaver habitat.

 This week long programme will also include expeditions to some of our most beautiful and scenic landscapes.
 The field programme will be supported by illustrated talks, guest lecturers, and morning and evening mammal watches.